Fiddler Enterprise Agentic Observability

 What is agentic observability?

-Agentic observability is the ability to monitor, interpret, and analyze the behavior of autonomous agents within complex multi-agent systems.
+Agentic observability is the ability to evaluate, monitor, analyze, and improve the behavior of autonomous agents across their lifecycle.
 It provides hierarchical visibility across applications, sessions, agents, traces, and spans.
-This enables enterprises to understand decision-making, coordination, and performance within AI agentic workflows.
+This enables enterprises to understand decision-making, coordination, and performance within AI agentic workflows from pre-production to production.

 What is the difference between deterministic and agentic?